Marcelo-Diament/store-block/README.md

 ### 1. Presets
 Make sure you have an IDE installed as well as Git.
-Also check if you have Node.js installed (and Yarn if you're using Mac) as well as the VTEX toolbelt.
+Also, check if you have Node.js installed (and Yarn if you're using Mac) as well as the VTEX toolbelt.
-For installing the toolbelf run:
+For installing the toolbelt run:
 ```
 npm i -g vtex
 ```